Photographs by Brandon de Kock

 ‘I must be in a nice mood when I make it,’ said Leah, who becomes serious on eyeing the whisk, ‘otherwise it doesn’t work.’
 She’d lined up a selection of ingredients that could be found in the humblest pantry: eggs, sugar, milk, cream, butter, flour, vinegar, bicarb, apricot jam.

 Combined, these transform into a rectangle of sponge soaked to saturation in sugar-butter-cream sauce.
 The point, as I was to learn, is entirely textural.
 Done right, the reward is a whole that’s lighter than the sum of its parts.
 Get it wrong and there’s no room to hide – no glistening fruits or bruleed crust – which is why Leah insists on beating for a full 15 minutes.

 Not everyone has Leah’s light touch.
 As one Malva connoisseur noted, ‘You could attack Syria with some of the cannonballs served up today.’
 Maybe I’d eaten too much cannon-fodder, but frankly I never really ‘got’ Malva.

 I simply assumed it must be as old as the oxwagon – or never had reason to think otherwise until my editor asked me to look into it.
-So I opened a 1960 copy of South Africa’s bible of home cookery, Cook and Enjoy it (Kook en Geniet in Afrikaans) in search of a baked Malva.
+So I opened a 1960 copy of the Afrikaans home cookery bible, Kook en Geniet (Cook and Enjoy it) in search of a baked Malva.
 Surprisingly, there was no trace of it.

 This must be a Cape Dutch thing, I thought, and as an Engelsmeisie I was on the back foot.
 So I joined forces with Joan Kruger, an Afrikaans-speaking etymology expert with an insatiably curious mind and an interest in Malva.
 Together we embarked on a comprehensive trawl of cookery books and libraries looking for some sign of it.